 \subsection{Local Volume (LV)}

 The analysis above suggests that the relatively low quenched fractions inferred for SAGA satellites is at least partially a consequence of observational selection effects, particularly at low stellar masses of $\la 10^8$ M$_\odot$.
 By contrast, observations of LG satellites, which typically probe to much fainter surface brightnesses, show higher quenched fractions.
-To confirm that selection effects are indeed at the heart of this apparent discrepancy between SAGA and the LG (rather than appealing to the LG being a very atypical system), we turn now to the LV survey.
-While the LV survey contains fewer MW analogues than SAGA, the data is considerably deeper, typically probing down to effective surface brightnesses of $\approx 28$ mag~arcsec$^{-2}$, thus allowing us to test the above hypothesis.
+To test that selection effects do indeed account for a large fraction of the apparent discrepancy between SAGA and the LG (rather than appealing to the LG being a very atypical system), we turn now to the LV survey.
+While the LV survey contains fewer MW analogues than SAGA, the data is considerably deeper, typically probing down to mean effective surface brightnesses of $\approx 27.6$ mag~arcsec$^{-2}$, thus allowing us to test the above hypothesis.